renansantiago/crud-cars-app/README.md

 This is a test project using React Native to simulate a CRUD of cars and some cool RN functionality.

+The app connects to a NestJS [API](https://github.com/renansantiago/crud-cars-api) to handle cars CRUD.
+Follow its README to setup it locally in order to make the app to work.

 This project is using [Typescript](https://reactnative.dev/docs/typescript) as the main language, [Apollo GraphQL](https://www.apollographql.com/docs/react/integrations/react-native/) for API connection, [Formik](https://formik.org/docs/guides/react-native) to handle the car creation and update form,